 The capricious King of France in the first book who wages war against the Protestants at La Rochelle and suspects that his wife is having an affair with the Duke of Buckingham.

 Anne of Austria

 The Queen of France.
 She is suspected of having an affair with Buckingham and is nearly brought down by Milady and the Cardinal.
-After Louis XIII's death, she becomes Queen Consort to her son Louis XIV, ruling jointly with Cardinal Mazarin (who she also marries secretly).
+After Louis XIII's death, she becomes Queen Regent for her son Louis XIV, ruling jointly with Cardinal Mazarin (who she also marries secretly).

 George Villiers, the Duke of Buckingham

 The first minister of England who aids the Protestants at La Rochelle.
 He woos Anne of Austria and, as such, jeopardizes France because this allows Cardinal Richelieu to try and discredit the Queen.
 Thanks to Milady, he is murdered by John Felton.

 Mordaunt AKA John Francis de Winter.